 When you sell your home for less than the balance you owe on your mortgage(s), it is called a short sale or sometimes a short payoff.
-Many lenders are willing to accept a short payoff (less than they are owed) when the owner cannot make the mortgage payments.
+Many lenders are willing to accept a short payoff (an amount less than they are owed) when the owner cannot make the mortgage payments.

-The reason a lender will forgive all or a large portion of the unpaid amount of the loan is that a short sale saves it time and money by avoiding a more costly foreclosure procedure.
+The reason a lender will forgive all or a large portion of the unpaid amount of the loan is that a short sale saves time and money by avoiding a more costly foreclosure.

 For example; you bought your property for $400,000, putting very little down; hence you borrowed approximately $400,000.
 But, the collapse of the real estate market means that the value of your home has plunged.
 Today it’s worth only $350,000.
 That means that you’re upside down (under water) to the tune of $50,000.
 That’s how much more you owe on your mortgage than the value of your home.